DorkOS

 }

-The maxConcurrent field limits how many parallel agent sessions the adapter will run.
-The defaultTimeoutMs sets the maximum time an agent session can run before being terminated.
+maxConcurrent limits parallel agent sessions. defaultTimeoutMs sets the maximum time a session can run before termination.

 Telegram Adapter

-The Telegram adapter connects a Telegram bot to the Relay bus.
-Inbound messages from Telegram are published to relay.human.telegram.{chatId}, and outbound messages on matching subjects are delivered back to the Telegram chat.
+The Telegram adapter connects a Telegram bot to the Relay bus using grammy.
+Inbound messages from Telegram are published to relay.human.telegram.{chatId}, and outbound messages on matching subjects are delivered back to the chat.
+Supports real-time streaming via Telegram's sendMessageDraft API.

 {